-- Protect rural areas of the county in which agriculture, farm operations, and low density residential development on parcels in excess of 10 acres have become the established land use pattern; - Provide an environment which encourages residents to continue to live and practice agricultural operations without adverse impacts arising from new, higher density development;
+- Protect rural areas of the county in which agriculture, farm operations, and low density residential development on parcels in excess of 10 acres have become the established land use pattern; - Provide an environment which encourages residents to continue to live and practice agricultural operations without adverse impacts arising from new, higher density development; - Permit uses compatible with and supportive of agriculture, including agriculturally related and home-based businesses appropriate to a rural and farm setting; and

-- Permit uses compatible with and supportive of agriculture, including agriculturally related and home-based businesses appropriate to a rural and farm setting; and - Permit direct marketing of farm products and services in conjunction with farm operations. - A. Applicability and Location.
+- Permit direct marketing of farm products and services in conjunction with farm operations. - A. Applicability and Location.
 The A-10 Zoning District permits the continued existence of established A-10 Zoning Districts.
-Expansion of the A-10 Zoning District is not permitted after the adoption date of this Zoning Ordinance.
-December 13, 2023. - B. Use Regulations.
+Expansion of the A-10 Zoning District is not permitted after December 13, 2023. - B. Use Regulations.
 Refer to Table 3.02.04 for uses allowed in the A-10 Zoning District. - C. Dimensional Standards.
-Refer to Table 2.04.03.0401-1 for required dimensional standards.
+Refer to Table 2.04.03.01-1 for required dimensional standards.

+Table 2.04.03.01-1.
+A-10 Zoning District Dimensional Standards

+Standard Standard Development Requirements Cluster Development Requirements

+Lot Requirements

-Table 2.04.03.0401-1.
-A-10 Zoning District Dimensional Standards Standard Standard Development Requirements Cluster Development Requirements Lot F Requirements 1 Lot Size (min.)
-10 acres 3 acres, exclusive of major floodplain 2 Lot Width (min.)
-200 ft. for lots fronting on Public Roads 50 ft. for lots fronting on Private Roads 200 ft. for lots fronting on Public Roads 50 ft. for lots fronting on Private Roads 3 Length/Depth to Width Ratio (max.)
-5:1 5:1 Setb ack Requirements 1 3 Yards from any property line (min.)
-25 ft 25 ft 4 Yards from any road right of way, private road and/or prescriptive easement (min.)
-2 50 ft 50 ft Build Building Requirements 5 Lot Coverage (max.)
-3 25% 25% 6 Building Height (max.)
-4 35 ft 35 ft ft = feet, min. = minimum, and max. = maximum
+1 Lot Size (min.)
+10 acres 3 acres, exclusive of major floodplain

+2 Lot Width (min.)
+200 ft. for lots fronting on Public Roads 50 ft. for lots fronting on Private Roads 200 ft. for lots fronting on Public Roads 50 ft. for lots fronting on Private Roads

+3 Depth to Width Ratio (max.)
+5:1 5:1

+Setback Requirements

+3 Yards from any property line (min.)
+25 ft 25 ft

+4 Yards from any road right of way, private road and/or prescriptive easement (min.)
+50 ft 50 ft

+Buil Building Requirements

+5 Lot Coverage (max.)
+25% 25%

+6 Building Height (max.)4 35 ft 35 ft

+TAB

+ft = feet, min. = minimum, and max. = maximum

-1Setback and yard requirements may be modified in accordance with the provisions of Section 10.03.
+Setback and yard requirements may be modified in accordance with Section 10.03.

-2Except wherewhen a greater setbackRoad Corridor Setback or Buffer is required by Section 7.04.02.
+Except when a greater Road Corridor Setback or Buffer is required by Section 7.04.02.

-3Only 10% may be used for residential or non-residential structures excluding agricultural and horticultural structures not open to the public.
-4Excluding agricultural and horticultural structures not open to the public.
+Only 10% may be used for residential or non-residential structures excluding agricultural and horticultural structures not open to the public.
+Excluding agricultural and horticultural structures not open to the public.

 - D. Principal Permitted Use Requirements.
-Principal Permitted Use Requirements.
 Principal permitted uses are allowed as follows: - 1.
 Only 1 principal permitted use of the same type in Table 3.02.04 is permitted on a lot; - 2.
 Each different principal permitted use must meet the minimum acreage requirement for each use when 1 or more of the uses has a minimum lot size specified in Chapter 4, Use-Specific Standards; - 3.
 Notwithstanding Section 3.01.F., where 2 or more different principal uses are located on 1 parcel, the parcel size must be the larger of the 2 or more use requirements, and not the sum of all the minimum lot sizes; and - 4.
 No non-agricultural use that because of its nature, location, or manner of operation, is dangerous or noxious because of noise, odor, fumes, gas, glare, light, vibration, smoke, emission of particulate matter or effluents, or for other similar reasons is permitted. - E. Rural Hamlet.
 A Rural Hamlet subdivision is permitted in accordance with Section 7.10.